boundlessgeo/QGIS-Documentation/source/docs/user_manual/auth_system/auth_workflows.rst

 * Client: QGIS

-When QGIS first try to access the OGC server (for instance by issuing a GetCapabilities request), the OAuth2 password credentials grant flow dance begins:
+When QGIS first try to access the OGC server (for instance by issuing a GetCapabilities request), the OAuth2 password credentials grant flow dance
+begins:

-#. the client knows the resource owner credentials (username and password) and calls the authorization server asking for an access token
+#. the client knows the resource owner credentials (username and password) and
+   calls the authorization server asking for an access token;
-#. if the credentials are valid and the user is authorized, the client receives an access token and a refresh token
+#. if the credentials are valid and the user is authorized, the client receives
+   an access token and a refresh token;
-#. finally the client has an access token that can use to call the resource server API
+#. finally the client has an access token that can use to call the resource
+   server API.

 .. _figure_auth_oauth2_resource_owner_gf: